PhantomCybernetics/phntm_bridge_client/README.md

 ROS_DISTRO=humble; docker build -f Dockerfile -t phntm/bridge:$ROS_DISTRO --build-arg ROS_DISTRO=$ROS_DISTRO .
 ```

-### Register a new Robot on the Cloud Bridge
+### Register a new Robot on the Bridge Server
-This registers a new robot on the Cloud Bridge and returns default config file you can edit further.
+This registers a new robot on the Bridge Server and returns default config file you can edit further.
 Unique ID_ROBOT and KEY pair are generated in this step.
 ```bash
 wget -O ~/phntm_bridge.yaml 'https://register.phntm.io/robot?yaml'
 ```

-### Examine and customize the Bridge Client config file
+### Examine and customize the config file
 Below is an example of the config file generated in the previous step, e.g. `~/phntm_bridge.yaml`. \
-Full list of configuration options can be found [here](https://docs.phntm.io/bridge/basics/bridge-config.html).
+Full list of configuration options can be found [here](https://docs.phntm.io/bridge/basics/configuration.html).
 ```yaml
 /**:
   ros__parameters: